tannusesquerdo/dito-eventos/README.md

 ## Known issues

-* critical does not run on build - needs to be ran in adition to build
 * minifyInline breaks src to local jquery files - dependancy issue
-* changes to scss files do currently initiate a browser refresh and re build
 * fonts do not work on IE8